simonecris/blog/_posts/2024-07-16-telegotchi.md

 ## Disclaimer and notes

-This plugin is for educational purposes only.
+> This plugin is for educational purposes only.
 I take no responsibility for its usage by third parties, and any illegal activities are strictly prohibited.
 Use at your own risk.
+{: .prompt-danger}